My sports roots

 The first steps as a sports journalist

 In 2013, I decided to follow my heart and focus on sports only.
-I produced a sports TV pilot and had the opportunity to work as a sports reporter for the Jupiler League, First Division soccer, at RTL7.
+I produced a sports TV pilot and had the opportunity to work as a sports reporter for the Jupiler League, First Division football, at RTL7.

 In 2015, Eurosport asked me if I was interested in hosting the MotoGP.
 Naturally, as an adrenaline junkie, I seized this opportunity with both hands.
 And so I had the honor to become Eurosport’s first Dutch presenter.
 For three years, I flew from circuit to circuit to host the MotoGP, live from the pitlane, and talk to the biggest names in motorsports.